 Instructions

-- Put the cream, and beer in a sauce pan over medium heat.
-Cook just until its bubbly around the edges but not boiling.
-Remove from heat, cover and allow to cool for about 15 minutes.
+- In a saucepan over medium heat, combine the heavy cream and beer.
+Cook until the mixture is bubbly around the edges but not boiling.
+Remove from heat, cover, and let it cool for about 15 minutes.

-- In a bowl, combine the egg yolks, and 1/2 cup of sugar.
-Whisk until frothy, about 3 minutes.
+- In a separate bowl, whisk together the egg yolks and 1/2 cup sugar until well combined and slightly thickened.

 Notes

-Cooking tip: Don’t brulee the sugar until you are ready to serve.
+Don’t brulee the sugar until you are ready to serve.
 After about an hour of sitting, the sugar will start to liquefy again.
+Use a German style wheat beer brewed in the USA for an authentic flavor.
+Ensure the custard is thoroughly chilled before caramelizing the sugar for the best texture.

 Many Croatians visit Oktoberfest every year :) I really like your take on creme brulee, the taste must be really interesting because of beer